-The definition of a reproduction as opposed to a fake:
+TThe definition of a reproduction as opposed to a fake:

 So how do we verify if an antique piece is genuine and not a reproduction or fake item?

-Second, Chinese porcelain has spawned various excellent porcelain types in different periods, every period has its own uniqueness and character.
-For example, the reproduction porcelains of Kangxi period from Guangxu period is almost identical as the original copies from Kangxi period, but we still can tell the differences from the shape, glaze and minute bubble holes.
+Second, Chinese porcelain has spawned various excellent porcelain types in different periods.
+Every period has its own uniqueness and character.
+For example, the reproduction porcelains of Kangxi period from Guangxu period is almost identical as the original copies from Kangxi period, but we can still can tell the differences from the shape, glaze and minute bubble holes.
 You can also identify by the material.
 For example, Famille-Rose porcelain gets its name from the pinkish hue that characterises the pieces.
 This colouring is created by adding colloidal gold, tiny fragments of gold suspended in water, to the glaze which leaves porcelain highly coloured with a crystal appearance and a very hard glaze with a notably translucent quality.
 On the other hand, the forgers coloured porcelain with chemicals which leads to a dry and uneven color look.
 Another example is the colour blue on the blue-and-white porcelaines.
 The distinctive colour in blue-glazed pottery and porcelain comes from cobalt ores and different types of cobalt ore and methods of application determined the distinctive feature of the shades of blue that appeared on blue-and-white porcelain ware.
 Therefore, sometimes you can identify the age just by this distinctive colour.

-Last, you can also identify from the mark and wear as well.
+Lastly, you can also identify from the mark and wear as well.

 Chinese porcelain has a very long history, countless kilns, a glittering array of shapes, glazes, periods, and so on.
-Therefore, it is impossible for anyone in a short span of a lifetime to learn all aspects of Chinese porcelain history.
-It requires years of study and hands on experience in order to understand the historic known kilns, their characteristics & styles in order to make an accurate judgement, and that is why we are here for you.
+It is impossible for anyone in a short span of a lifetime to learn all aspects of Chinese porcelain history.
+It requires years of study and hands on experience in order to understand the historic known kilns, their characteristics & styles in order to make an accurate judgement, that is why we are here for you.
 Please feel free to contact us if you have any questions.